The Ultimate End of Lease

-Let’s be honest, cheap end of lease cleans aren’t the easiest deals to find in Sydney.
-And for some tenants, rolling up your sleeves and doing the dirty work yourselves might be the easiest solution when moving out and attempting to get a bond refund.
-If you’ve been following our blog, you’ve read our Ultimate Moving House Checklist, a 6-week guide to meticulously plan your next move.
-We’re continuing the series by providing all Sydney renters with the same end of lease cleaning checklist that our professional cleaners use, covering everything from your bedrooms to bathrooms, kitchens and more.
+Let’s be honest, cheap end of lease cleans aren’t the easiest deals to find in Australia.
+For some tenants, rolling up your sleeves and doing the dirty work yourselves might be the easiest solution when moving out and attempting to get a bond refund.
+If you’ve been following our blog, you’ve read our Ultimate Moving House Checklist, a 6-week guide to help meticulously plan your next move.
+We’re continuing the series by providing all Australian tenants with the same end of lease cleaning checklist that our professional cleaners use, covering everything from your bedrooms to bathrooms, kitchens and more.

 Before you even lift a finger, there’ll be some prep work that you’ll need to do to ensure a fast and efficient cleaning day.
 Follow these tips to set yourself up for success.